Trevor Hall (musician): Red Rocks (2019)

 Hall headlined the historic Red Rocks Amphitheater on June 16, 2019, playing a packed show with Nahko and Medicine for the People, as well as Ayla Nereo.
 After the success of the show, Hall later announced on November 19, 2019, that he will be returning to headline the historic Red Rocks Amphitheater on May 1, 2020.

 In And Through The Body (2020)

 Released on September 25, 2020, In And Through The Body was another of Hall's independent releases.
 According to Hall, the album "touches on the timeless human themes of love, struggle, growth and redemption" utilizing a "palette of genres that span from folk, roots-rock, indie, and electronic, all with a consistent wash of authentic far-Eastern influence".

 Reception: interviews and reviews

 Hall was a guest on Danica Patrick's podcast "Danica Patrick Pretty Intense."
 Patrick praised Hall's music, saying he "has a lot of heart, a lot of soul.
 He writes it all himself.
 He just has a really cool story".

 Personal life

 Hall is married to photographer Emory Hall.
 The two met on an ashram in 2010 while in India, where Emory was studying at the time.
-They have a son, named Kailash, born March 2021.
+They live in Boulder, Colorado.